Quasi-steady evaporation of deformable liquid fuel droplets: Results and Discussion

-Here $r$ is the radius of droplet at that instant and $\bm n_\Gamma$ is the normal vector at the liquid-gas interface.
-Figure \ref{fig:grid_convergence} demonstrates the surface average $Nu$ for each grid.
+Here $r$ is the radius of droplet at that instant and $\bm n_\Gamma$ is the normal vector at the liquid-gas interface. \cref{fig:grid_convergence} shows the surface average $Nu$ for each grid.
+It is noted that unphysical droplet breakup was observed for $N_{d_0}=8$ and $16$, however, this does not appear at $N_{d_0}= 24$.
+Further refinement beyond $N_{d_0}= 24$ does not affect the breakup behavior of the solution.
 As the grid resolution is increasing, the gradients of temperature are captured more finely.
 Hence, Nusselt number is observed to be increasing.
-A difference of only $1.7 \% $ is observed in Nusselt number for $N_d=24$ when compared to $N_d= 32$.
+In case of $N_{d_0}=24$, Nusselt number is found to be only $2.2\%$ and $4.5\%$ lower with respect to $N_{d_0}=32$ and $N_{d_0}=48$ respectively.
+Hence, $N_{d_0}=24$ is found to be computationally appropriate for this work.